dr413677671/A-combanation-method-of-moderated-t-test-and-radom-forest-algorithm-in-micro-array/README.md

-As of Python >= 3.4.4, the script require some R standard library.
+As of R >= 3.4.4, the script require some R standard library.
 For users who still need to support several packages are required: pd.hta.2.0, stringr , GEOquery, simpleaffy, GenomicRanges, oligoClasses, oligo, oligoData, RColorBrewer, affyPLM, ggplot2, limma, topGO, clusterProfiler, Rgraphviz and randomForest